krash3125/mimic/README.md

 ## Inspiration

 The inspiration for Mimic came from the need to easily transfer design elements from websites into Canva.
 We noticed that many designers and marketers spend a lot of time recreating specific web elements and layouts in their design projects.
-Mimic aims to streamline this process, making it quick and efficient.
+Mimic aims to streamline this process, making it timely and efficient.

 ## What it does